jedz/jedz/README.md

 # 👩‍💻 So, hi there!
 I'm **Jedz**!

 ..., a tech enthusiast driven by a passion for innovation and problem-solving.
-As an experienced developer and data professional specializing in Azure and .Net technologies, I excel at crafting efficient, impactful solutions that drive meaningful change.
-Beyond coding, I’m eager to explore emerging advancements in data engineering and quantum computing, embracing every opportunity to learn and grow.
+As an **experienced developer** and **data professional** specializing in **Azure** and **.Net** technologies, I excel at crafting efficient, impactful solutions that drive meaningful change.
+Beyond coding, I’m eager to explore emerging advancements in **data engineering** and **quantum computing**, embracing every opportunity to learn and grow.
 Collaboration and teamwork fuel my creativity, as I love bringing ideas to life alongside like-minded individuals.<br><br>When I step away from technology, you’ll often find me tending to my planted aquarium filled with vibrant tropical fish or diving into the pages of a captivating book.

 ### ✍️ Inspiration first...